 The easiest way I find to do this is to use Spotlight—press Command-Space to see a search field appear—and then type

 Mail Downloads.
 In the Folders section, you should see the Mail Downloads Data folder.

 If this isn’t working for you, try getting to it the long way.
 In the Finder, select Go > Go to Folder.
 Type

 ~/Library/Containers/com.apple.mail/Data/Library/Mail Downloads in the text field.
 Click Go, and a Finder window will open showing the Mail Downloads folder.

 Once you get to the folder, you can select all files and delete, or rescue the few files you want to keep awhile in a more permanent location—say, the regular old Downloads folder.—Serenity Caldwell

-We’ve all heard “Empty your cache” as a Web browser troubleshooting tip.
-As it turns out, a Mac stores lots of information—not just browser-related details—in files called caches, allowing quick access to that data and reducing the need to fetch it from the original source again.
-Unfortunately, that information can sometimes become corrupted, or otherwise problematic—for example, you might end up looking at old data instead of the most current version of a website, or you may notice that a file’s icon doesn’t look quite right in the Finder.
+We’ve all heard “Empty your cache” as a web browser troubleshooting tip.
+As it turns out, a Mac stores a lot of information—not just browser-related details—in files called caches, allowing quick access to that data and reducing the need to fetch it from the original source again.
+Unfortunately, that information can sometimes become corrupted, or otherwise problematic.
+For example, you might end up looking at old data instead of the most current version of a website, or you may notice that a file’s icon doesn’t look quite right in the Finder.

 Although you can manually go in and find some of OS X’s most commonly used cache directories (

 ~/Library/Caches is a good place to start), plenty of tools will handle this job for you.
 Cocktail, from Maintain, is among the longest-running and best of these.
 Not only can it clear your caches, but it can also perform assorted other maintenance tasks, such as deleting your browser’s cookies, looking for corrupted preference files, rebuilding certain databases, and way more.
 You can download it and use it for free for up to ten launches, but at $19, it’s a pretty good buy.—Dan Moren

 Purge unwanted apps